-To promote healthier living, enjoyable and professional work environment that support job enthusiasm, effective team work and encourage social interaction amongst employees, we have organised outdoor activities such as Jog Along at Desa Parkcity.
-This is to encourage our employees to stay fit and to have better interaction with each other.

-Hiap Huat also encourage employee on sport and fitness programme such as gym and swimming during break hours by utilised the executive club facilities in the office building.
+To promote healthier living, enjoyable and professional work environment that support job enthusiasm, effective team work and encourage social interaction amongst employee; Hiap Huat encourage employee on sport and fitness programme such as gym and swimming during break hours by utilised the executive club facilities in the office building to help our employees to stay fit and have a closer working relationships.
+Employees are encouraged to be socialised across departments and job level.